skeyll/SynicSugar/README.md

  * Epic Online Services Plugin for Unity: 2.2.0
  * UniTask: 2.0.31
  * MemoryPack: 1.9.13

+ MemoryPack needs "System.Runtime.CompilerServices.Unsafe/6.0.0", so ðownload nuget package from https://www.nuget.org/package/System.Runtime.CompilerServices.Unsafe/6.0.0 's DownloadPackage.

+ The required file is lib/netstandard2.0/System.Runtime.CompilerServices.Unsafe.dll.
+Import it into anywhere in your project.

 ### 2.Get some tokens for EOS.
 About more, please check the eos document or the plugin page.
 SynicSugar doesn't need EOS store brand.
 App credential needs p2p.